Nilambur Pattulsavam or Nilambur Patulsav

 Uniqueness of Nilambur Pattu

 This festival, related to ancient warfare, hunting and tribal chieftains, is an important part of the festivities.
 Every year Vettakaran Pattu is held during the initial weeks of January for two weeks.
-Although there isn’t much relevant data available regarding the history of Nilambur Pattu, legend has it that every year the tribes-who used to live in and around the Nilambur forest paid homage to the royal family of Nilambur Kovilakam.
+Although there isn’t much relevant data available regarding the history of Nilambur Pattu, legend has it that every year the tribes who used to live in and around the Nilambur forest paid homage to the royal family of Nilambur Kovilakam.

 Rich in heritage – More than a festival